rkabiljo/salmonSnakemake/README.md

 run salmon as a snakemake pipeline, on create

 ## Prerequisites
-Salmon index, see my repo how to prepare it
+Salmon index, see my repo how to prepare it prepareSalmon

 ## Install salmon
 I have added salmon to the snakemake conda environment